liberapay/liberapay.com/README.md

 Create a local environment configuration file:

-    $make local.env
+    $ make local.env

-By default, gittip is configured to use a postgres instance in the cloud.
+By default, Gittip is configured to use a postgres instance in the cloud.
 If you want to use your local instance instead, just set the ```DATABASE_URL``` in local.env to ```postgres://username@host/gittip```

 Next, setup your environment:

-    $make env
+    $ make env

 Add the necessary schemas and insert dummy data into postgres:

-    $make schema
+    $ make schema
-    $make data
+    $ make data

 Launching